nnn

 9) Peanut Noodles

 Stir peanut butter with soy sauce, a little hot water, and something acidic like lime juice or rice vinegar.
 If you want to have some fun, add garlic or chili flakes.
 Pair this with noodles: spaghetti, ramen, or really any other kind of slurpable long noodle will work.
-A cold, crunchy side vegetable (such as cucumber or shredded cabbage) makes the whole thing feel less like a tasty tantrum.
+A cold, crunchy side vegetable, like (but not limited to) cucumber or ripped cabbage, helps the meal feel less like a tasty tantrum.

-Eggs are the fastest route from “nothing” to “meal.”
-Fill an omelet with cheese and leftovers: roasted vegetables, deli meat, wilted spinach, the final spoonful of salsa.
-If omelets cause you anxiety, just scramble everything and call it rustic.
-In my experience, I’ve never seen someone stay mad while eating a meal of eggs and toast.
+Eggs are the fastest route.
+Is it possible to make a meal out of “nothing”?
+Sure!
+You can always make an omelet and fill it with all kinds of goodies: cheese, roasted veggies, deli meats, wilted spinach, and even the last spoonful of salsa!
+If the thought of making an omelet stresses you out, just scramble everything together and call it rustic.
+From my experience, I have never seen someone angry while eating a meal of eggs and toast.

 13) Upgraded Ramen